 Put the seed potatoes in about 8” of soil mix and space the pieces about 8-12” apart with the eyes up.
 Cover with about 6” of soil.
 As the potatoes grow you should fertilize about twice a month.
 Water deeply whenever the first 1-2” of soil feels dry.

-An all purpose fertilizer can also be used in combination with the Bud & Bloom which provides the phosphorus the plant needs to develop nice tubers.
+An all purpose fertilizer can also be used in combination with bone meal or bulb tone which provide the phosphorus the plant needs to develop nice tubers.